-- vii.
-Ensure effective communication and Web based / online Decision Support System (DSS) is in place in the EOC and is connected with District, Sub-Division, Tehsil/Block level IRTs for support; - viii.
-Set overall objectives and incident related priorities; - ix.
-Identify, mobilize and allocate critical resources according to established priorities; - x.
-Ensure that local Armed Forces Commanders are involved in the planning process and their resources are appropriately dovetailed, if required; - xi.
-Ensure if the involvement of NDRF, Armed Forces are required or not in support for disaster response. - xii.
-Coordinate with the Central Government for mobilization of Armed Forces, Air support etc. as and when required; - xiii.
-Ensure that incident management objectives do not conflict with each other; - xiv.
-Establish Unified Command (UC) if required and get the approval of Chief Minister (CM); - xv.
-Keep the chairperson of SDMA informed of the progress of incident response; - xvi.
-Conduct post response review on performance of IRTs and take appropriate steps to improve performance; and - xvii.
-Take such other necessary action as the situation demands.
+- i.
+Take necessary action as the situation demands. - ii.
+Ensure that IRTs at State, District, Sub-Division, Tehsil/Block are formed and IRS is integrated in the State and District DM Plan.
+This may be achieved by issuing a Standing order to all District Magistrates/District Collectors, line departments to identify suitable officers for different positions in the IRTs; - iii.
+Issue a Standing Order in advance to different departments and agencies, so that in any emergency, mobilization of both equipment and personnel happens smoothly; - iv.
+Ensure funds of 15th Finance Commission (FC) for capacity building of administrative machinery in DM is spent appropriately; - v.
+In case of necessity, apart from the recommended funds of the 15th FC, funds as mentioned in letter No. 33-03/2020-NDM-1 GoI, MHA (Disaster Management Division) may also be used; - vi.
+Ensure effective communication and Web based / online Decision Support System (DSS) is in place in the EOC and is connected with District, Sub-Division, Tehsil/Block level IRTs for support; - vii.
+Set overall objectives and incident related priorities; - viii.
+Identify, mobilize and allocate critical resources according to established priorities; - ix.
+Ensure that local Armed Forces Commanders are involved in the planning process and their resources are appropriately dovetailed, if required; - x.
+Ensure if the involvement of NDRF, Armed Forces are required or not in support for disaster response. - xi.
+Coordinate with the Central Government for mobilization of Armed Forces, Air support etc. as and when required; - xii.
+Ensure that incident management objectives do not conflict with each other; - xiii.
+Establish Unified Command (UC) if required and get the approval of Chief Minister (CM); - xiv.
+Keep the chairperson of SDMA informed of the progress of incident response; - xv.
+Conduct post response review on performance of IRTs and take appropriate steps to improve performance.